Note: Listen to this post instead using the audio player below, and consider subscribing on your favorite podcast player!

 Instead, find something you know is already working for other people.
 If other people are succeeding with it, then you know it’s possible.
 Not only is this smart, but it’s also highly motivating.
 Don’t copy others, but model them and their processes.

-Sometimes, being able to see that there is, in fact, a light at the end of the tunnel will show you that success is on its way.
+Sometimes, being able to see that there is, in fact, a light at the end of the tunnel will help you feel that success is on the way!

 2. Control The Platform, Control The Process